schitresh/computer_science/networks/L2_data_link_layer/5_error_detection.md

   - 1 is added if it contains odd number of 1's
   - 0 is added if it contains even number of 1's
   - 100011 -> 100011-1
-- Not able to detect even number of bit errors
+- Cannot detect even number of bit errors
   - That is, if two 1's or two 0's are flipped

 ### Two-dimensional Parity Check